 From 1985 to 1995 we enjoyed considerable success in PAGB print and slide competitions and during that period the club was awarded five gold medals, five silver medals, three bronze medals and various ribbons.

 After many years our meeting premises eventually became unsuitable for our needs and a major decision was taken to relocate to Barton Village Hall in 2009.
-Despite some misgivings the outcome has been positive and we have continued to prosper as we move towards our diamond jubilee in 2020.
+Despite some misgivings the outcome has been positive and we have continued to prosper.

 As with all technological changes, digital photography has revolutionised how we produce images but not what we produce.
 Fundamentally, we aim to inform and entertain our members and, above all, to promote photography as a hobby for fun and enjoyment.